Debbie Reynolds, with SAG lifetime award, says she 'ain't down yet'

-LOS ANGELES, Jan 25 (Reuters) - Debbie Reynolds, the peppy star of enduring Hollywood musicals like “Singin’ in the Rain,” accepted a lifetime achievement award from the Screen Actors Guild on Sunday with a few parting words after more than six decades on screen.
+LOS ANGELES (Reuters) - Debbie Reynolds, the peppy star of enduring Hollywood musicals like “Singin’ in the Rain,” accepted a lifetime achievement award from the Screen Actors Guild on Sunday with a few parting words after more than six decades on screen.

 The 82-year-old was both roasted and celebrated by her daughter, “Star Wars” actress Carrie Fisher.